 The Aletsch Glacier is in Wallis in the southern part of Switzerland, not too far from Zermatt.
 And hiking around here is a great option if you would like to get up close and personal with the glacier.

 The glacier is a sight to behold, running over 23 km (14 mi) and some 900m (2950 ft) deep.
 It sweeps in a majestic curve from the back of Jungfraujoch (another place that might be on your agenda) slowly but surely down to the valley below.

-The panorama hiking trail runs along a part of it’s length at the lower end, giving you a stunning view all along the trail.
+The panorama trail runs along a part of its length at the lower end, giving you a stunning view all along the way.

 - Hike Time: approx 3.5 hours